How to Manage Multiple Clients as a Virtual Assistant Using AI: Complete Framework (2026)

 List: Admin & Operations

-Description: [Claude output]
+Description: [Claude weekly plan output]

 Due date: this Friday

-MODULE 4: Gmail — Send to VA
+MODULE 4: Gmail — Send to Self

 Subject: "Your weekly plan — [dates]"

-Body: [Claude weekly plan output]
+Body: [Claude output]

 What it eliminates: manual data collection, report writing, and email delivery for each client each week.